The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-This property can be used to set a default sub claim value when the current token has no standard or custom sub claim available.
-Effectively this property can be used to customize java.security.Principal name if no upn or preferred_username or sub claim is set.
+This property can set a default sub claim value when the current token has no standard or custom sub claim available.
+Effectively, this property can be used to customize the java.security.Principal name if no upn or preferred_username or sub claim is set.

 smallrye.jwt.path.groups